antonettekelly/antonettekelly.github.io/_pages/cv.md

 ## Summary
 ---
 Data analyst with proven experience in leveraging SQL, Python, and Power BI to transform large datasets into actionable insights that support strategic decision-making.
 Skilled in end-to-end data analysis and dashboard development, delivering solutions that enhanced business efficiency and supported key stakeholders.
-Recognized for problem-solving, adaptability, and the ability to manage multiple projects in fast-paced environments
+Recognized for problem-solving, adaptability, and the ability to manage multiple projects in fast-paced environments.

-**Interest: Data Analyst, Data Scientist**
+**Interest: Data Analyst, Business Intelligence, Data Scientist**

 ## Experiences
 ---
+**Risk Analyst at [Astra Financial](https://www.astrafinancial.co.id/) (_January 2026 - Present_)**
+- Consolidated regulatory risk reporting for Astra Life in Astra Financial Conglomerate, coordinating validation and submission Quarterly APOLO (Online Reporting System for Financial Services Authority), Risk Profile, Stress Testing, and incidental reports.
+- Conducted automation of manual risk reporting by gathering data and building dashboard using Power BI, covering risk categories and key metrics to improve reporting and monitoring efficiency.
+- Compiled top risk, emerging risk, and risk limit reporting of Astra Financial Business Units, supporting quarterly management reporting of enterprise risk exposure.

-**Growth Data at [Astra Financial](https://www.astrafinancial.co.id/) (_October 2024 - Present_)**
+**Growth Data at [Astra Financial](https://www.astrafinancial.co.id/) (_October 2024 - December 2025_)**
 - Performed in-depth data analysis using SQL, or PostgreSQL to uncover trends and insights, providing actionable recommendations for business development.
 - Designed and implemented data visualizations in Power BI, enabling stakeholders to easily access and interpret critical business data.
 - Created and presented reports delivering targeted insights into the business performance of FIFGROUP, TAF, AAB, AstraLife, Moxa Mart – PPOB, with strategic recommendations based on findings.